-Support for this initiative was provided by a generous grant from Carnegie Corporation of New York.
-Indiana University is one of three universities that received this funding, the other two of which are the University of Wisconsin's Wisconsin Russia Project and Columbia University.
+Support for RSW is provided by a generous grant from Carnegie Corporation of New York.
+Indiana University is one of three universities that received this grant, the other two of which are the University of Wisconsin's Wisconsin Russia Project and Columbia University.
 RSW is also supportive of Carnegie Corporation's numerous other programs that advance and further develop Russian Studies, such as at Middlebury Institute of International Studies at Monterey.